imamankishore/imamankishore/README.md

-# 👋 Hi there, I'm Aman
+# 👋 Hi there, I'm Aman Kishore!!✨

-I'm a Computer Science Engineering student passionate about 🤖 Artificial Intelligence, 📊 Machine Learning, and 📈 Data Science.
+I'm a Computer Science Engineering student and currently working on 🤖 Artificial Intelligence, 📊 Machine Learning, and 📈 Data Science.
 I enjoy building real-world projects and sharing my learning journey with the community.

 ---